 Fall--harvesting apples, making cider, clearing fields, building compost, updating our seed shed and root cellar, weeding, establishing new beds, cutting back plants, food preservation, irrigation using our traditional acequia system.

 Winter--Updating seed shed, cleaning/building beds, building soil, weeding, pruning orchard, and vineyard, caring for chickens, inside projects like house/cooking help.
+This is a slow time on the farm, so projects are all over the place.

 Spring--Prepping beds, irrigation, planting, weeding, fixing fences, animal care, seed starting, other projects.